 Make a Gift:

-The USD University Libraries welcome donations of books and other materials as well as monetary gifts.
+The University Libraries welcome donations of books and other materials as well as monetary gifts.

 - University Libraries Gift Officer, Kathleen McElhinney, Room 131D University Libraries, 605-677-6083 Unfortunately, we cannot accept every donation; however, we may recommend donation alternatives.
-Donations of more than one box or more than 30 items require advance coordination with the USD Libraries' Gift Officer and the approval of the Dean of Libraries.
+Donations of more than one box or more than 30 items require advance coordination with the University Libraries Gift Officer and the approval of the Dean of Libraries.

 University Libraries Gift Policy

 The University Libraries invite gifts that support the USD curriculum and research emphases as well as enhance our collection strengths in musical, Native American, and regional materials.
 Donated items (routed through the USD Foundation if tax deductible or through the Libraries if not) become the property of USD and its Libraries and will be handled in accordance with the State of South Dakota Property Management policies.
 Donated items may not be added to the collections for one or more of the following reasons: condition, relevance to collection development policies, space limitations, costs to repair, bind or process, etc.